 A learning community

 The following month, I created Utrecht Mamas Skillshare.
-With nearly 300 members, this community was quickly active to share their skills, talents, passions, and culture with each other.
+The community was quickly active to share their skills, talents, passions, and culture with each other.

 We've had classes on the essence of Indian cooking, personal style and capsule wardrobes, how to get the best lighting with photography, cloth diapering, how to make kombucha and fire cider, developing cultural intelligence as an expat, sewing basics, meal planning, and started monthly potlucks.